Fisher Investments Review

 I don't like the structure of Fisher Investments, and I find its marketing to be misleading.

-The firm is a crossover between a product creator — the IPC builds and actively manages investment strategies and products — and a financial advisor.
+The firm is a crossover between a mutual fund company — the IPC builds and actively manages investment strategies and products — and a financial advisor.

 Fund managers create mass-market products (which is why you'll see them advertised on TV).
 Real financial advisors provide highly individualized services, which are hard to scale.
 The two shouldn't be combined.

-By combining the two, Fisher can charge financial advisor fees (1.5%) while operating and marketing like a fund manager, which rarely charge fees this high.
+But, by combining the two, Fisher can charge financial advisor fees of 1.25% while operating like a fund manager, which typically charge fees around 0.50%.

-The model is highly lucrative — Ken Fisher is the wealthiest financial advisor in the world, with a net worth of more than $8.1 billion.
+The model is highly lucrative — Ken Fisher is the wealthiest financial advisor in the world, with a net worth of $11.2 billion.

 New client experience